Version 4.1.1 Released

 RegEx Rule Groupings

-Compile matching files or folders together on specific mediums utilizing standard wildcards or powerful regular expressions.
+Force matching items to pack together on specific volumes utilizing standard wildcards or regular expressions.

 💻